-- Consistency of any proposal with any approved development plan. - Design and provision of roads and road infrastructure in accordance with the Infrastructure Design Manual, in conjunction with the relevant road authority on declared arterial roads. - Provision of services, including water (for domestic and fire fighting purposes), onsite wastewater disposal or sewerage, drainage and stormwater, electricity and telecommunications to meet the standards of the relevant service authority. - Need for a land or monetary contribution for open space in accordance with the Subdivision Act 1988.[MDFC]
+- Consistency of any proposal with any approved development plan. - Design and provision of roads and road infrastructure in accordance with the Infrastructure Design Manual, in conjunction with the relevant road authority on declared arterial roads. - Provision of services, including water (for domestic and fire fighting purposes), onsite wastewater disposal or sewerage, drainage and stormwater, electricity and telecommunications to - meet the standards of the relevant service authority.

+[MDFC]

-Requirements for development plan
+4.0 Requirements for development plan